sensorlabio/sensorlab-api-docs/source/endpoints/public/last.rst

     :reqheader Content-Type: application/json
     :statuscode 200: No errors, will return result with sensors list.
     :statuscode 401: User is not authorized - token is incorrect or outdated.
+    :statuscode 404: Sensor is not found.
+    :statuscode 403: Sensor is not public.

 .. note::
     Available for: